-APPLICANTS SHOULD SUBMIT A BRIEF RESUME OUTLINING QUALIFICATIONS AND RELATED EXPERIENCE TO: Michelle Tierney in FF309
+APPLICANTS SHOULD SUBMIT A CV AND BRIEF COVER LETTER OUTLINING QUALIFICATONS AND REALTED EXPERIENCE TO: Michelle Tierney in FF309

-The deadline for applications is June 15, 2017
+The deadline for applications is September 7 2020

-For more information on the Faculty of Applied Science Integrated Engineering Program, please visit http://www.igen.ubc.ca/.
+For more information on the Faculty of Applied Science Integrated Engineering Program, please visit https://www.igen.ubc.ca/.

 The survey information will not be used to determine eligibility for employment, but will be collated to provide data that can assist us in understanding the diversity of our applicant pool and identifying potential barriers to the employment of designated equity group members.
 Your participation in the survey is voluntary and anonymous.
 This survey takes only a minute to complete.
 You may self‐identify in one or more of the designated equity groups.
 You may also decline to identify in any or all of the questions by choosing “not disclosed”.